siddta/vizengine/README.md

 To destroy the database:
 ./dbdestroy "dbname"

-My implementation documentation for each layer can be found in the "doc" folder.

-Here is a VERY high level overview for the "parts" of the system:
 RM - Record Manager
 The Record manager organizes pages into databases.
 It keeps a header page with informaiton about the record sizes, the number of pages in the table, etc. Each